pkhiani/youtube-converter/README.md

 # youtube-converter
-Downloads and/or converts a given YouTube URL to user's drive
+Downloads 1080p videos and/or converts to audio, given a YouTube URL to user's drive

 To run program:
 - Open any code editor software